sisense/graphql2rest/docs/Getting started.md

 const schema = graphql.buildSchema(schemaStr); // Creates a GraphQLSchema object from our schemaStr string

-// The GraphQL2REST execute function receives { query, variables, context, operationName } parameters,
+// The GraphQL2REST execute function accepts { query, variables, context, operationName } parameters,
 // so it can be used as is with Apollo Link and other compatible GraphQL interfaces/servers.
 //
-// For graphql-js used here which uses different arguments, we need to wrap graphql's execute() function with
+// For graphql-js used here, which uses different arguments, we need to wrap graphql's execute() function with
-// our GraphQL2REST execute function and map to its corresponding fields. const executeFn = ({ query, variables, context}) => {
+// our GraphQL2REST execute function and map to its corresponding fields. const executeFn = ({ query, variables, context }) => {
     return graphql.execute({
         schema,
         document: query,